-Since Saudi Arabia's implementation of its processed food biotech labeling regulations in 2001, no retail packed food products with biotech content have been imported into the Kingdom to date.
+Since Saudi Arabia's implementation of its processed food biotech labeling regulations in 2001, no retail packed food products with positive biotech labeling have been imported into the Kingdom to date.
 Saudi retail food importers do not import biotech foods due to concerns that biotech labeling could jeopardize their product image and result in their losing market shares, given that Saudi consumers have limited knowledge about agricultural biotechnology.
 On the other hand, Saudi Arabia has been importing biotech feed grains such as corn and soybean meal from the U.S. and other suppliers for a long time.
-In 2012, U.S. exported more than \$1.2 billion worth of food and agricultural products to Saudi Arabia.
-These imports included soybeans, soybean meal and corn oil that were valued at \$160 million, \$39 million and \$112 million, respectively.
+In 2013, U.S. exported about \$1.2 billion worth of food and agricultural products to Saudi Arabia.
+These imports included soybeans, soybean meal, corn and corn oil that were valued at \$113 million, \$28 million, \$95 million and \$115 million, respectively.
 SFDA inspects imported high value food products and processed feed at the Saudi ports of entry.
-Inspections of unprocessed animal feed, planting seeds, fruits, and vegetables are the responsibilities of the Saudi Ministry of Agriculture (MOA).
+Inspections of unprocessed animal feed, planting seeds, fruits, and vegetables are the responsibilities of the MOA.